ansys/pymechanical/doc/source/user_guide_embedding/index.rst

 * Graphics: ``Application.ExtAPI.Graphics``

 Besides scripting entry points, many other types and objects are available from built-in Mechanical scripting.
-To learn how to import the scripting entry points, namespaces, and types, see :ref:`ref_embedding_user_guide_globals`.
+To learn how to import scripting entry points, namespaces, and types, see :ref:`ref_embedding_user_guide_globals`.

 Additional configuration